massun-onibakuchi/napier/README.md

 For each option you will have a different YT and you can based on your strategy apply a profitable arbitrage if possible.

+Futur plans :

+- Just-in-time liquidity to prevent from sandwich attacks
+-